EDMdesigner/EDMdesigner-API-Doc/README.md

   - error {String} If the whole process is failed, otherwise null.
   - fails {Array} If a part of the items failed to insert, if all items inserted, it is null.
   - result {Array} List of all inserted Complex elems

 ___

-### Add structures to users
-You can assign structures to one or more users.
-If you do so, then the selected users will be able to use the given structures.
-If you want to know what exactly a structure is good for, please read the [dynamic element structure](#dynamic-element-structure) part of the documentation.

-#####Type
-  + POST

-#####Route
-  + //api.edmdesigner.com/json/dynamicElems/addStructuresToUsers

-#### Parameters (you should post):
-   * users {Array} It should contain the ids of the users
-   * structureIds {Array} It should contain the ids of the structures you want to assign to the specified users

-####Response:
-An object with the following four arrays:
-  - failedItems {Array} It contains objects with the following two properties:
-    - text {String} The reason why the structure cannot be assigned to the users
-    - item {Object} The structure in question
-  - failedUsers {Array} It contains objects with the following two properties:
-    - text {String} The reason why we cannot assign anything to the given user
-    - item {String} The user's id
-  - savedItems {Array} It contains the structure which were assigned to the user/users.
-  - savedToUsers {Array) It contains the ids of the users who successfully get the structures
-  - err {String} only in case of error, contains the error description

-___

-### Add templates to users
-You can create templates to a specified user or users.
-If you do so then the selected users will be able to use the given templates.
-If you want to know what exactly a template is good for, please read the [dynamic element template](#dynamic-element-template) part of the documentation.

-#####Type
-  + POST

-#####Route
-  + //api.edmdesigner.com/json/dynamicElems/addTemplatesToUsers

-#### Parameters (you should post):
-  * users {Array} It should contain the ids of the users
-  * templates {Array} /REQUIRED/ It should contain template objects.
-A template object should look like the following:
-    * id {String} If you do not give any id then we will generate one.
-    * label {Object} /REQUIRED/ It should contain "language code - title" pairs.
-Please note that the 'en' language code will be the default label!
-If you do not give any en version then we will generate one.
-    * doc {Object} /REQUIRED/ Json document ([see more](#json-document-descriptors)).
-It must be ["BOX"](#box) or ["MULTICOLUMN"](#multicolumn)! (of course, it can have any number of children).
-Please note that it cannot contain any or be a ["FULLWIDTH_CONTAINER"](#full-width-container)!
-    * structureId {String} /REQUIRED/ The id of the structure which the template belongs to.

-####Response:
-An object with the following four arrays:
-  - failedItems {Array} It contains objects with the following two properties:
-    - text {String} The reason why the template cannot be created to the users
-    - item {Object} The template in question
-  - failedUsers {Array} It contains objects with the following two properties:
-    - text {String} The reason why we cannot create any templates to the given user
-    - item {String} The user's id
-  - savedItems {Array} It contains the templates which were assigned to the user/users.
-  - savedToUsers {Array) It contains the ids of the users who successfully get the templates
-  - err {String} only in case of error, contains the error description

-___

-### Add data to user
-You can add data to a specified user.
-If you do so then the selected user will be able to use the given data.
-If you want to know what exactly a data is good for, please read the [dynamic element data](#dynamic-element-data) part of the documentation.

-#####Type
-  + POST

-#####Route
-  + //api.edmdesigner.com/json/dynamicElems/addDataToUsers

-#### Parameters (you should post):
-  * users {Array} It should contain the ids of the users
-  * items {Array} /REQUIRED/ It should contain data objects.
-A data object should look like the following:
-    * id {String} If you do not give any id then we will generate one.
-    * label {Object} /REQUIRED/ It should contain "language code - title" pairs.
-Please note that the 'en' language code will be the default label!
-If you do not give any en version then we will generate one.
-    * palceHolders {Object} /REQUIRED/ It should contain "placeholder - default value" pairs.
-A placeholderder can be any kind of string with two '#' character at the beginning and the end of it. (example: "##correctPlaceHolder##"). ([see more](dynamic-element-data))
-    * structureId {String} /REQUIRED/ The id of the structure which the data belongs to.

-####Response:
-An object with the following four arrays:
-  - failedItems {Array} It contains objects with the following two properties:
-    - text {String} The reason why the data cannot be added to the users
-    - item {Object} The data in question
-  - failedUsers {Array} It contains objects with the following two properties:
-    - text {String} The reason why we cannot add any data to the given user
-    - item {String} The user's id
-  - savedItems {Array} It contains the data which were assigned to the user/users.
-  - savedToUsers {Array) It contains the ids of the users who successfully get the data
-  - err {String} only in case of error, contains the error description

-___